TheRealVSSVSSN/SunnyRP/Example_Frameworks/essentialmode/docs.md

 - `stringsplit`, `startswith`, and `returnIndexesInTable` offer basic string and table helpers and are exported globally for reuse.
 - `debugMsg` emits tagged debug output when debugging is enabled and is callable through the `es:debugMsg` event.

+### essentialmode/server/config.lua
+Centralised globals and defaults:
+- Declares shared tables `Users`, `commands`, and `settings` so other server scripts operate on the same state.
+- `settings.defaultSettings` holds ban messages, PvP toggle, permission text, debug flag, starting cash, and decorator support.

 ### essentialmode/server/main.lua
 Primary server runtime responsible for:
-- Initialising local registries for users, commands and configuration defaults.
+ - Utilising global registries from `server/config.lua`.
  - Checking bans during `playerConnecting` with deferrals and saving money asynchronously on `playerDropped`.
  - Handling first join flow via `es:firstJoinProper`, enabling PvP when configured, and raising `es:firstSpawn` on first spawn.
  - Managing session settings through `es:setSessionSetting` and `es:getSessionSetting`.
 - Parsing chat messages that begin with `/` to resolve registered commands.
 It enforces permission levels or group membership, triggers audit hooks (`es:adminCommandRan`, `es:userCommandRan`, `es:commandRan`, `es:adminCommandFailed`, `es:invalidCommandHandler`, `es:chatMessage`), and denies access with a configured message when appropriate.
 - Providing APIs for other resources to register commands (`es:addCommand`, `es:addAdminCommand`, `es:addGroupCommand`).
 A built‑in `info` command reports the essentialmode version and command count.
 - Receiving periodic coordinate updates (`es:updatePositions`) to track player positions.